steamship-core/prompt-package/README.md

-# Steamship Package Template
+# Steamship Prompt Package Template

-This repository contains a starter template showing you how to develop and use a package.
+This repository contains a starter template showing you how to develop and use a package that runs a simple templated LLM Prompt.

 ## Quick Start